sailikhithk/Google-Hashcode-2020-qualification-round/README.md

 Total Loss | 292

 There are two solvers, solver/sorting.py and solver/knapsack.py.
 When the memory footprint needed for using the Knapsack solver exceeds 8GB of RAM, the simple sorting solver is being used.
-This optimizes the solutions for small inputs like input/a_example.in, input/b_small.in and input/c_medium.in.
+This optimizes the solutions for small inputs like input/a_example.in, input/b_small.in and input/c_medium.in

-Any suggestions for other solvers with better scoring for the big inputs, D and E, are welcome.